-5.30.
-Post medieval, early modern and modern activity recorded within the study area largely comprises instances of former and extant buildings, structures, or farmsteads.
-As shown in Figure 3, these are generally spread throughout the study area, with some concentrations in and around Hook Green to the north, Camer Park to the east and Meopham to the south.
-Several 'monuments' originate from the Second World War, including the approximate location of a possible barrage balloon site c.330m northeast of the Site 'east of an orchard at Hook Green' (MKE41761); and a Home Guard Battle Headquarters c.650m southeast of the Site at The George Pub (MKE41688).
+5.32.
+Several 'monuments' originate from the Second World War, including the approximate location of a possible barrage balloon site c.442m northwest of the Site 'east of an orchard at Hook Green' (MKE41761); and a Home Guard Battle Headquarters c.450m southwest of the Site at The George Pub (MKE41688).
 The origin and demise of the barrage balloon site is uncertain, and the source of the record is based on 'verbal communication'.